tailwarden/komiser/README.md

 ### GCP

-* Create a service account with *Viewer* permission, see [Creating and managing service accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts)
+* Create a service account with *Viewer* permission, see [Creating and managing service accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts) docs.
 * Enable the below APIs for your project through GCP Console, `gcloud` or using the Service Usage API.
-You can find out more about these options in [Enabling an API in your GCP project docs](https://cloud.google.com/endpoints/docs/openapi/enable-api).
+You can find out more about these options in [Enabling an API in your GCP project](https://cloud.google.com/endpoints/docs/openapi/enable-api) docs.
   * appengine.googleapis.com
   * bigquery-json.googleapis.com
   * compute.googleapis.com